Tylecodon leucothrix (C.A.Sm.) Toelken

 Adromischus leucothrix, Cotyledon leucothrix, Cotyledon swartbergensis

-Tylecodon leucothrix is a small, sparsely branched succulent shrub with a thick main stem and fleshy, narrow leaves crowded at the stem tips.
+Tylecodon leucothrix is a small, sparsely branched succulent shrub with a thick main stem and thick fleshy narrow leaves crowded at the stem tips.
 It grows up to 12 inches (30 cm) tall.
-The caudex is often tuberous and partly underground, up to 2.4 inches (6 cm) in diameter, whitish, grey or dark green and rough with peeling skin.
-Leaves are lance-shaped, up to 3 inches (7.5 cm) long, up to 0.4 inches (1 cm) wide, with a grooved upper surface.
+The caudex is often tuberous and partly underground, whitish, grey, or dark green, rough with peeling skin, and up to 2.4 inches (6 cm) in diameter.
+Leaves are lance-shaped with a grooved upper surface, up to 3 inches (7.5 cm) long and up to 0.4 inches (1 cm) wide.
 They are yellowish-green to green and covered in short white hairs.
 Flowers are green to pale yellow with pink to almost white lobes.
 They appear in summer when the plant usually starts to lose its leaves.

 How to Grow and Care for Tylecodon leucothrix

 Soil: Well-draining soil mix is the key to healthy Tylecodon.
 Poor drainage and overwatering most commonly cause root rot in both indoor and outdoor plants.

 Light: Tylecodons can survive direct sunlight exposure without any problems, but they will grow beautifully when in shadow.

 Hardiness: Tylecodon leucothrix can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: As winter is the growing season, Tylecodons require careful watering during the winter until the spring.
 Get the soil wet, and then wait until it is dry before watering again.
 In the summer, reduce watering to once per month.